timmylindh/CHL/README.md

 ## What is CHL?

-CHL, short for *C Hypertext Library*, is a library written in C to be used to write web applications of all sorts.
+CHL, short for *C Hypertext Library*, is a library written used to write web applications of all sorts in the C programming language.
 CHL provides you with a lot of useful features:

 > - *Parsing and fetching HTTP data, such as POST and GET.*
 - *Creating and deleting HTTP headers.*